teodoropiccinni/acloud-cli/docs/resources/network/securityrule.md

 **Restrictions:**
 - Cannot update security rules in **InCreation** state
 - Wait for the security rule to reach **Active** state before updating
+- Only name and tags can be updated; properties (direction, protocol, port, target) cannot be changed

 ### Delete Security Rule